HTML5 Node cheat sheet: 21 APIs you should know in 2020 - LogRocket Blog

-This quick HTML Node guide will cover 21 of the most popular and widely used APIs in the HTML DOM Node.
+This quick HTML Node guide will cover 21 of the most popular and widely used APIs in the HTML DOM Node:

 Every developer should have these APIs at their fingertips before taking on web frameworks.
 Mastering them is the best way to build a foundational understanding of when and how to use the frameworks.